 Bánh tráng thịt heo

-Rice paper is an important ingredient in Vietnamese food.
-It will be a shortcoming if not mentioning the famous rice paper of Tay Ninh: Bánh tráng phơi sương Trảng Bàng (rice paper frost).
+Rice paper is an essential ingredient in Vietnamese food.
+It will be a shortcoming if not mentioning the rice paper of Tay Ninh: Bánh tráng phơi sương Trảng Bàng (rice paper frost).

 The name of it is based on how to make rice paper.